On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Gradient descent method with fixed-point arithmetic

 The value of $\rho_k$ measures the minimum ratio between the expected rounding errors and the expected squared norm of the gradient at the $k$th iteration.
-According to Lemma \ref{lem:csr_sigma1} and \ref{lem:csr_sigma2}, it is easy to check that when $\csr$ is applied for evaluating $\boldsymbol{\sigma}_2$, we have $\rho_j=0$ for $j=1,\dots,k$.
-When $\srh$ is applied, we can instead rely on the following upper bound. \begin{lemma} If $\srh$ is employed for evaluating $\boldsymbol{\sigma}_2$ for the $k$th iteration step of GD, then we have that $\rho_k\le 2\,t\,\eps$. \end{lemma} The proof of \reflem{lem:lambda_bound} is available in the \refapp{appendixA}.
+According to Lemmas \ref{lem:csr_sigma1} and \ref{lem:csr_sigma2}, it is easy to check that when $\bsigma_2$ is obtained by the use of $\csr$, we have $\rho_j=0$ for $j=1,\dots,k$.
+When $\srh$ is applied, we can instead rely on the following upper bound. \begin{lemma} If $\bsigma_2$ is obtained using $\srh$, under the condition of Case I \cref{eq:condu_nostagnation}, we have the inequality $0<\rho_k\le 2\,t\,\eps$. \end{lemma} The proof of \cref{lem:lambda_bound} is available in the Appendix~\ref{ap:appendixA}.
 We are now ready to analyze the convergence rate for $\srh$.
 To facilitate the analysis, let us denote the minimum value of $\rho_j$ over the iteration steps as